 An employee’s good performance should always be rewarded and there are so many ways to reward your employees other than payroll like bonuses, surprise trips, gift cards, and more.
+However, salary increment is the most exciting reward one can offer to its employees.
 Salary Increment is also a way of balancing employees’ expectations through their performance.
-Periodic salary increments increments typically also depend on a number of circumstances beyond the employee, such as market conditions, organizational policy, the overall performance of the company, etc.
+Periodic salary increments typically also depend on a number of circumstances beyond the employee, such as market conditions, organizational policy, the overall performance of the company, etc.

 Salary Increments are often expressed as a percentage of an employee’s base salary.
 Mostly, it is the percentage of the employee’s annual salary.
 Increments are used by employers to increase employee salaries and to grant incentives.